HiLoCookie/HiLoCookie/README.md

 - 👋 Hi, I’m @HiLoCookie
 - 👀 I’m interested in books, cats, music and coding
-- 🌱 I’m currently learning programming - mainly python and JS.
+- 🌱 I’m currently learning programming - mainly focusing on FrontEnd
 - 💞️ I’m looking to collaborate on *nothing*
 - 📫 How to reach me *you don't* 😉